 When poor team communication becomes persistent, it results in frustration and high turnover rates.
 Talented employees who value clarity and open dialogue will seek out companies with a more supportive, communicative work environment.

-Your team needs more than just tasks to be completed—it needs an environment where communication flows freely, where feedback is clear, and where they feel involved.
+Your team needs more than just tasks to be completed—it needs an environment where communication flows freely, where feedback is clear, and where it feels involved.

 To see how poor project management can worsen these issues, check out our post on change in project management.